 Renewal applicants must certify by signing (section II on the application) that he/she has completed at least 3 hours of course review and at least 1 hour of firing range time within the last 6 months.

-Submit your completed Concealed Pistol License application at the County Clerk's office, in person, along with:
+Submit your completed Concealed Pistol License application (new or renewal) at the County Clerk's office, in person, along with:

 - A valid driver's license or state ID card with Livingston County address;